School of Public Health graduate students follow policy guidelines and procedures outlined by both OHSU and PSU.

 - Immediately informing their faculty advisor of changes in registration status or problems that could affect progress to degree.

-Students who which to change faculty advisors may do so by finding another SPH faculty member willing to assume the advisor role, then submitting a Change of Advisor form to firstname.lastname@example.org.
+Students who wish to change faculty advisors may do so by finding another SPH faculty member willing to assume the advisor role, then submitting a Change of Advisor form to firstname.lastname@example.org.

 Doctoral students work closely with their faculty advisors throughout their studies.
 While faculty advisors are not required to serve on their students’ comprehensive examination or dissertation committees, the advisor often will be a member of either or both committees, and may be the chair.